techtonik/leanbook/manuscript/05source-package.md

 misleading error.

-So, getting back to the setup.py, after some experiments, this is the minimal magic incantation to write into setup.py to get something installed:
+So, getting back to the setup.py, after some experiments, this is the minimal magic incantation that should be present to get something installed:

     from distutils.core import setup